kristiansyrjanen/billystat/README.md

 ### 2D Perspective warping

-We either needed to get better material (from straight up-top) or to warp the perspective of our videos.
+We either needed to get better material (from straight up-top) or to warp the perspective of our videos to read the game from a two dimensional point of view.

 ***Spoiler: We went a filmed new material but before that we tried out how it would turn out***